Our Conservation Projects

 Tidal flow is improved.
-Enhanced wetland habitats and new trail connections are benefiting nature and community!
+Enhanced wetland habitats and new trail connections are benefiting nature and the community!

-This is one of the largest wetland restorations in California.
-With restoration nearly complete, we are monitoring now and through the next 50 years — ensuring that what we designed is working as sea levels rise and our climate changes.
+This project is one of the most extensive wetland restorations in California.
+With restoration complete, we are monitoring now and through the next 50 years — ensuring that what we designed works as the sea level rises and our climate changes.

-Our project, called Reviving Your Wetlands – San Elijo Lagoon Restoration – includes new mudflats and tidal dredging in the East + Central + West Basins.
+Our San Elijo Lagoon Restoration project includes new mudflats and tidal dredging in the East + Central + West Basins of San Elijo Lagoon Ecological Reserve.
 The half-cent Transnet tax, rather than donations, funded this $120 million undertaking.
-Mudflats are a key habitat for many animals – especially waterfowl.
-Without restoration, we would have lost these vital habitats— now restored and enhanced for sea level rise.
+Mudflats are a vital habitat for many animals – especially waterfowl.
+Without restoration, we would have lost these critical habitats— now restored and enhanced for sea level rise.

 Keeping lagoon lands and waters healthy means increasing tidal circulation – a natural process that modern infrastructure had nearly halted.
 But wider bridge spans, and enhanced tidal channels, are now delivering tidal flow farther and deeper into San Elijo Lagoon.